InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/not-invented-here.md

 Overcoming the Not invented Here Mindset

+## Patlet

 ## Problem

 "Not Invented Here" mindset exists and has the following impact: Duplicative development, Cost, Redundancy, Missed opportunities for knowledge transfer, Slower time to market/bottlenecks, Quality impact (potential to miss out on leveraging superior technology), excessive ownership culture, lowered morale that can lead to talent retention issue.

 Notes:
-Is the cost of adoption / integration of code from outside a reason for "Not Invented Here" rather than a peer issue? from Daniel to everyone: adoption/integration/understanding from Tom to everyone: Is there the concept of defined anti-patterns within ISC? from Tom  to everyone: It might be better to define it from the other side from Tim Yao to everyone: Very true, Tom.
+* Is the cost of adoption / integration of code from outside a reason for "Not Invented Here" rather than a peer issue?
+* from Daniel to everyone: adoption/integration/understanding
+* from Tom to everyone: Is there the concept of defined anti-patterns within ISC?
+* from Tom to everyone: It might be better to define it from the other side
+* from Tim Yao to everyone: Very true, Tom.
 Anti-patterns can be effective.
-We don't have any in the ISC yet, though. from Daniel to everyone:
+We don't have any in the ISC yet, though.
+* from Daniel to everyone:

 Following items should move into sub-patterns:
 High quality solutions are being rejected due to the "Not Invented Here" mindset.
 Engineers and their managers are choosing to rewrite the same functionality even though an alternative exists.